sylvia43/JourneyOfFear/README.md

 Journey of Fear
 ===============

+All the source code and assets for Journey of Fear.
+It's kinda a mess but it's all here.

-See singleplayer_info.txt and and multiplayer_info.txt for details.
+See singleplayer_info.txt and and multiplayer_info.txt for storyline/gameplay details.

 See setup.md for help getting Slick setup.